New Study Reveals Where People Buried At Stonehenge Came From

 According to items originally found with the cremated remains in the 1920s, the date of these bones can be placed around the time of the construction of Stonehenge.
 It doesn’t prove that these people were involved in the construction of Stonehenge, but it does create an ongoing link between Stonehenge and Wales at the time.

-Jane A. Evans, an archaeologist at the British Geological Survey, and who was not involved with this research, weighs in on the discussion.
+Jane A. Evans, an archaeologist at the British Geological Survey, and who was not involved with this research, weighed in on the discussion.

 “This suggests it was not just the stones that were brought to Wiltshire,” Evans said, “but there could have been a continuing link between the two areas.”